lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 ## Define NTP inventory groups

-To prepare the ntp playbook, we will setup a group of ntp servers and client.
+For the ntp playbook/role to work on both servers and clients, we will define the 'ntp_server' and 'ntp_client' groups to correctly scope the machines to be applied.

-For each site, there will be 2 time servers.
+For each network/site, there will be 2 time servers resulting in a total of 8 machines to be targeted for the 'ntp-server' play/role application.

-The 'ntp-server' group configuration will be applied to the following 8 'admin' machines (2 for each specific network/site):
+Specifically, the 'ntp_server' group configuration will be applied to the following 8 'admin' machines (2 for each specific network/site):

 ```output
 admin-dmz-q1-s1.example.int